cristianofmc/opafin/README.md

 # Opafin

-A simple forecasting tool to predict credit card expenses based on historical data in CSV format.
+A simple tool to gererate charts of credit card expenses based on historical data in CSV format.

 ## Requirements